Andrewdt97/342-Honors/README.md

 	Do we need to write triggers of re-order points or just project part needs?

-	Calculate seasonal demand over last X years or last X years with real data? aka How do work with old database.
+	What do we do about in process use with old data?